 They bring together that classic combo of vanilla cake and sweet mock cream – with a little raspberry jam added, if that's your jam!

 They're also far less tricky to make than you might expect!
-The most difficult part might be cutting out and attaching the wings – and there are clear and simple instructions below (and a video) to step you through this part.
+The most difficult part might be cutting out and attaching the wings – and there are clear and simple instructions below to step you through this part.

 Whenever I see these beautifully simple butterfly cakes – and we don't see them near enough these days – I think of kids birthday parties when I was growing up in the 70's and 80's.